Site Allocations Examination

 Following the closure of the Examination, the Inspector will prepare a report to the Council with precise recommendations, these recommendations may include modifications to the Plan, if such a request is made by the Council.

-Guidance Notes will be prepared by the Inspector to help people understand the process and will be available here in due course.
+Guidance Notes (PDF, 105KB) have been prepared by the Inspector to help people understand the process.
 Any queries people may have regarding the Examination process should be directed to the Programme Officer who will be happy to assist.

 Occasionally, it will be necessary for the Inspector to write to us to offer procedural direction or to seek clarification.